gideonadeti/task-manager/README.md

 This will create sample groups and tasks.
 You can optionally set the `SEED_USER_ID` environment variable to use a specific user ID for seeded data.

 **Note**: The seed script will create data for the user ID specified in `SEED_USER_ID` (defaults to "seed-user-123" if not set).
-Make sure you're authenticated with the corresponding user when testing seeded data.
+Make sure you're authenticated with the corresponding user when viewing seeded data.

 ### Useful Prisma Commands